chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 A pop-up window warns you that the distribution might, under certain circumstances, initiate a restart of all the peer nodes.
 For information on which configuration changes cause a peer restart, see Restart or reload after configuration bundle changes?.
 * Push Changes

+Some changes to files in the configuration bundle require that the peers restart.
+In other cases, the peers can just reload, avoiding any interruption to indexing or searching.
+The bundle reload phase on the peers determines whether a restart is required and directs the master to initiate a rolling restart of the peers only if necessary.

+A Reload occurs when:

+* If you are using load-balanced forwarders to send data to the peer nodes and you make any changes to props.conf or transforms.conf.
+* If you are not using load-balanced forwarders and
+* you add a new sourcetype in props.conf.
+* you add or update any TRANSFORMS-<class> stanzas in props.conf.
+* you add any new stanzas in transforms.conf.
+* You make any of these changes in indexes.conf:
+	* Adding new index stanzas
+	* Enabling or disabling an index with no data
+	* Changing any attributes not listed as requiring restart in Determine which indexes.conf changes require restart.

+A Restart occurs when:

+* The configuration bundle contains changes to any configuration files besides indexes.conf, props.conf, or transforms.conf.
+* You make any changes to props.conf or transforms.conf, other than those specified in the reload list, above.
+* You make any of the indexes.conf changes described in Determine which indexes.conf changes require restart.
+* You delete an existing app from the configuration bundle.

 ### Configuring Indexes on a Cluster <a name="configuring_indexes_cluster"></a>

 If you are using a index cluster, you must configure custom indexes in the indexes.conf on the Cluster Master in the application-specific directory under the ```/opt/splunk/etc/master-apps/...``` directory.